R-Code Justification Reports

-If you are creating a customised design, or even trying to fit a predesigned home on a lot, you will most likely will be submitting an application for planning approval that does not meet the 'deemed-to-comply' criteria of a Local Planning Policy or the Residential Design Codes WA 2015 (R-Codes).
-Without submitting a variation report (also referred to as a justification report or letter) with your application, the assessing authority will either reject your application or advise you of the area/s of non-compliance often a month after receiving your planning application.
+If you are creating a customised design, or trying to fit a predesigned home on a lot, you most likely will be submitting an application for planning approval that does not meet the 'deemed-to-comply' criteria of a Local Planning Policy or the Western Australian Residential Design Codes 2018 (R-Codes).
+Without submitting a variation report (also known as a justification report or letter) with your application, the assessing authority will either reject your application or advise you of the area/s of non-compliance often a month after they receive your planning application.

-FORMSCAPE provides advice on your proposed design variations in terms of the likelihood of it being approved with an appropriately drafted report, or provide an alternative design concepts for your consideration.
-When we prepare variation reports for our clients, we try to ensure that such a variation will be approved based on advice from Council and previous experience in dealing with that local authority.
+FORMSCAPE provides advice on your proposed design variations in terms of the likelihood of being approved with an appropriately drafted report, or provide alternative design concepts for your consideration.
+When we prepare justification reports for our clients, we try to ensure that such variations will be approved based on advice from Council and previous experience in dealing with that local authority.

-A FORMSCAPE variation report will provide as much detail and clarity possible whilst constructing a concise argument outlining why such a variation should be approved based on the relevant 'performance criteria' or 'design principles.'
+A FORMSCAPE justification report will provide a detailed yet clear and concise argument outlining why the particular variation/s should be approved based on the relevant 'performance criteria' or 'design principles.'

 Common R-Code Variations

-There are many ways in which the R-Code's, Local Planning Policies are varied.
-Depending on the context, significance and often the Local Governemnt, the scope of variation will change.
+There are many ways in which the R-Codes and Local Planning Policies are varied.
+Depending on the context, significance, and often the Local Governemnt, the scope of variation will change.
 Common variations include:

 - Overlooking behind an adjoining property's setback

 - Garage width greater than 50% of lot frontage